 However, there’s no guarantee you’ll make money following his investment ideas.
 And as with any investment, it’s possible you could lose money.

-If you want to know more about Green Zone Fortunes, check out my full review.
+If you want to know more, see my full review of Green Zone Fortunes.
 In it, I go into more detail on how the service works and what you get if you decide to join.

 The “x.AI” presentation is all about how O’Dell believes the “extreme AI” sector, which more or less represents the convergence of AI and DNA sequencing, will be the fastest-growing industry over the next ten years.